MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/step-by-step-guides/optimize-and-correct-security-policies-with-configuration-analyzer.md

 ---
 title: Optimize and correct security policies with configuration analyzer
-description: The steps to optimize and correct security policies with configuration analyzer. search.product: search.appverid: ms.prod: m365-security
+description: The steps to optimize and correct security policies with configuration analyzer.
+Configuration analyzer is a central location and single pane of glass for administering and viewing the email security policies you have configured in your tenant. search.product: search.appverid: ms.prod: m365-security